espkz/pgr-gacha-sim/README.md

 - Pulling too fast will make it bug out (duh don't do that)
 - Gets a little slow because I think that's Streamlit latency (will look for a different place to host)
 - The A-rank check resets in Member Target if you swap patches (probably doesn't really matter but still)
-- I don't have assets for the Crepuscule+Noctiluca+Secator shards oops (also must update shards to keep track of if they're added or not)
+- I don't have assets for the Crepuscule+Noctiluca+Secator+Aegis shards oops (also must update shards to keep track of if they're added or not)
+  - Currently shards just go up to Geiravor and Wrathfang

 ## TODO
-- Update patch choices for future (Woven Prologue+Ideal Cage IP for KR/JP, Liv patch)
-- Veronica update (I'm missing assets help)
+- Ideal Cage update (I'm missing assets help)
-- Uniframes (unfinished)
+- Uniframes (bruh) - unfinished

-### Maybe
 - Weapon banner (is going to be a pain because of the individual off-rates but surely—)
-- Uniframe banner (bruh)

 - Arrival banner
   - 70% target and other two target selectors (just to make it easier lol)
   - It probably starts from Scire because Daren is (somehow) not dead yet (maybe just add all S-ranks for the sake of me not figuring that out)